Configuring user access to EEX

 - Click the exchange list drop down arrow, and scroll to and select an exchange.

-- Click the Order Routing and Market Data tabs to configure the user for the selected exchange:
+- Click the Subscriber Market Data, FIX Market Data and Order Routing tabs to configure the user for the selected exchange:

-Configure the following EEX exchange settings for Order Routing per user:
+- Configure the following Order Routing settings for Order Routing per user:

 - Text 1 — Enter an optional, user-defined value that is routed to the exchange for clearing and back office purposes.
 Maps to Tag 25007.
 Enter up to 12 alpha-numeric characters, special characters are allowed.